 While the closed orbits of period one are in bijection with the fixed points $x$ in $\P(\phi)$, note that for general $k\in\IN$ the fixed points in $\P(\phi^k)$ are in $k$-to-one-correspondence with closed orbits of period $k$ when the underlying orbit is simple.
-For this observe that for every fixed point $x\in\P(\phi^k)$ the points $\phi(x),\ldots,\phi^{k-1}(x)$ are also fixed points of $\phi^k$ which induces a natural $\IZ_k$-action on the cochain space $\CF^*(\phi^k)$.
+For this observe that for every fixed point $x\in\P(\phi^k)$ the points $\phi(x),\ldots,\phi^{k-1}(x)$ are also fixed points of $\phi^k$.
 Note that the Conley-Zehnder indices (mod $2$) of $\phi^i(x)$ agree for all $i=0,\ldots,k-1$ by symmetry reasons, since the corresponding one-periodic orbits just differ by reparametrization and the spanning surface $u$ for $x$ naturally defines spanning surfaces for all $\phi^i(x)$.
 On the other hand, $x,\phi(x),\ldots,\phi^{k-1}(x)$ all represent the same unparametrized $k$-periodic Reeb orbit $\gamma$.
 Without further mentioning, we will only consider closed Reeb orbits where the underlying parametrized orbits in $M$ are contractible.
 Then the Conley-Zehnder index of $\gamma$ defined in \cite{EGH} agrees with the Conley-Zehnder index of $x$ (we can use the same spanning surfaces to define the index for $\gamma$).